zachvalenta/jvns.ca/content/post/2017-09-03-telling-people-what-you-re-working-on.markdown

 ### ways to make it less scary

+Remember **it's my job/responsibility** to talk about what I'm doing.
+We're all trying to build something together, and as a team we can't do that if we don't talk about our plans.
+(I think as I get more experienced this becomes more and more my job)

-One thing I think might help me is **assume everything I do will succeed**.
+Another thing I think might help me is **assume everything I do will succeed**.
 I feel like I sometimes waste a lot of time worrying "oh no, what if this goes wrong".
 And of course to some extent worrying is useful!
 Every project has risks and it's important to think about how to manage those risks.
 But I think